DETAILED ACTION

 These arguments are not persuasive.

-The examiner submits that the claimed invention, when considered as a whole, recites data analysis using mental processes and/or mathematical concepts (see rejection below), while appending extra-solution activities (e.g., source/type of data being manipulated, data outputting), generic computer components (e.g., a processor, a memory, see specification at p.
+In general, the examiner continues to submit that the claimed invention, when considered as a whole, recites data analysis using mental processes and/or mathematical concepts (see rejection below), while appending extra-solution activities (e.g., source/type of data being manipulated, data outputting), generic computer components (e.g., a processor, a display device, a memory, see specification at p.
 4, lines 14-16) and computer implementation (e.g., trained model produced by machine learning, see specification at p.
 6, lines 28-29; p.
 7, lines 2-3) used to facilitate the application of the judicial exception, and a field of use (e.g., waveform analysis, see specification at p.
-1, lines 5-6), which as explained in the MPEP:
+1, lines 5-6), which is not patent eligible subject matter under the current Office guidance.

 These arguments are not persuasive.